-Coast to Capital Nominations Committee Terms of Reference
+Annex A - Nominations Committee Terms of Reference

 The Nominations Committee is responsible for Coast to Capital Board recruitment and reappointment including the Chair, Vice Chair, Chief Executive, Private Sector Directors and Co-opted Directors.

 The Committee is accountable to the Coast to Capital Board.